afkatja/q42.nl/README.md

  - `config/q42.nl/settings.json` and `config/q42.com/settings.json` based on the
    above template.
 In the '.com' version, be sure to set siteVersion to 'en'.
 	 Make sure _all_ fields are configured.
+Since Meteor 1.4, the MONGO_OPLOG_URL also needs a ?replicaSet querystring parameter.
  - Git Flow, which you can get here: https://github.com/nvie/gitflow/wiki/Installation -- note you'll need to `git flow init` while on the `develop` branch, as the git flow state isn't